 Leaves: As the species name and the alternated common name implies, the leaves are lance-like, very linear, up to 6 inches long.
 They are smooth and entire on the margins or with a few small teeth, and are stalkless (sessile) or somewhat clasping.
 Largest leaves are near the center of the stem.
 Dead leaves remain on the stalk for a time and are noticeably curled.
 Lowest leaves fall off at flowering time (however, in Minnesota during moist cool years, most leaves remain green well into the flowering period).

-The floral array is an open spreading, branched panicle (which shape yields the current common name) of small white flowers.
+The floral array is an open spreading, branched panicle with ascending branches (which shape yields the current common name) of small white flowers.
 The flowers occur on all sides of the branches, unlike the Side-flowering Aster, Symphyotrichum lateriflorum, where the white flowers are in one plane on the panicle branches.

-Flowers: Heads are up to one inch wide, but usually 1/2 to 3/4 inch, consisting of two types of flowers: The outer ring of 17 to 47 ray florets (usually with white corollas) which are pistillate and fertile and which surround 16 to 38 tubular disc florets which are bisexual and fertile.
+Flowers: Heads are up to one inch wide, but usually 1/2 to 3/4 inch, consisting of two types of flowers: The outer ring of 17 to 47 ray florets (usually with white spreading rays) which are pistillate and fertile and which surround 16 to 38 tubular disc florets which are bisexual and fertile.
 These have whitish to yellowish corollas, turning reddish to purplish at maturity, similar to many of the asters in this genus.
 The five corolla lobes are mostly erect or may bend outward slightly when the floret opens.
 Anthers of the five stamens tightly surround the style which is greatly exserted from the corolla when the floret opens.
 The phyllaries around the outside of the flowerhead are in several series, linear, the outer series 1/3 to 1/2 the length of the inner series.
 These have dark green center stripes.
 Below the flower head are 1 to 3 small bracts that do not grade into the phyllaries.

 Seed: Fertile flowers mature to a 4 to 5 nerved dry cypsela, 0.5 to 1.6 mm long, with a whitish pappus attached for wind dispersion.
 These seed heads are rounded and look like small dandelion seed heads.
 Seeds are very light, about 150,000 to the ounce and will germinate in a warm location, usually without the need for cold stratification.

 Varieties: Four varieties of of the five recognized varieties of S. lanceolatum are reported for Minnesota, the variety listed here plus var. hisperium, var. hirsutiicaule, and var. interior.
 Differences between the first and the next two are in the phyllaries.
 The next two have differences in the stem.
 The 4th variety, var. lanceolatum has a difference in the number of flower heads and is considered the most northern of the varieties in North America and the most prevalent within Minnesota.
 (See Ref. #28b and 28c for distribution and W7 for details of the differences.)